On Being Expelled from Peterson Academy – Part 2

 (NOTE: Dusty used to include the flower emoji in her posts, so I believe this was a subtle reference of student support for her specifically.)

-Some expressed their concern about the uncertainty of whether or not they might be next to be removed if they were candid about their real thoughts on the situation.
+Some expressed their concerns about the uncertainty of whether or not they might be next on the chopping block if they were candid about their real thoughts on the situation.

 Others wanted to give Peterson Academy the benefit of the doubt: